 Jesus said: “My yoke is easy, and my burden is light.”
 Matt 11:30

-“Are you tired?
-Worn and burned red out on religion?
-Come to me.
-Get away with,h me, and you’ll recover your life.
+“Are you tired and burned out on religion?
+Then come away with me, and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me, and you’ll learn to live freely and lightly.”
 Matt 11:28-30

 So, I take this time to reflect and reset my attitude and train myself to trust the will and purpose of God, and taking on the easy yoke of Christ.
 I desperately need the lighter burdens of his call on my life.
 I need the freedom to be a child of God once again, and not the “big independent guy” that looks like he’s got it all together.